Kate Kemp: Association with Robert Burns

-James Andrew was content to accompany his competitor for Kate's affections and at first they were both involved in a cheerful discourse, however at length Burns fell into a deep and silent ruminations and after a while the friends silently parted.
-Some days later they met up again and Burns apologised to James for giving the impression that he had not enjoyed his company that evening on the holm, however the miller explained that he had guessed that Burns was engrossed in the composition of a poem.
-Robert read out his new work and also gave James a copy of the petry that the occasion had created and this was how it is said that "Man was Made to Mourn" came finally and fully into existence.
+James Andrew was content to accompany his competitor for Kate's affections, and at first they were both involved in a cheerful discourse; however, at length Burns fell into a deep and silent ruminations, and after a while the friends silently parted.
+Some days later they met up again and Burns apologised to James for giving the impression that he had not enjoyed his company that evening on the holm; however, the miller explained that he had guessed that Burns was engrossed in the composition of a poem.
+Robert read out his new work and also gave James a copy of the poetry that the occasion had created and this was how it is said that "Man was Made to Mourn" came finally and fully into existence.
 The holm at that time was planted with lime and chestnut trees planted by Sir Thomas Miller of Barskimming.

-The Burns family had moved to Mossgiel or Mossgaville from Lochlea near Tarbolton in March 1784 and Robert is recorded to have written '"Man is Made to Mourn" in 1784, so his courtship of Kate Kemp must have been in that year.
-He met Jean Armour in April 1785 so he may have ceased his attempts at courtship by then.
+The Burns family had moved to Mossgiel or Mossgaville from Lochlea near Tarbolton in March 1784, and Robert is recorded to have written "Man is Made to Mourn" in 1784, so his courtship of Kate Kemp must have been in that year.
+He met Jean Armour in April 1785, so he may have ceased his attempts at courtship by then.

-James Andrew, born 1765, son of Robert, was the miller at the nearby Barskimming Mill for many years and it is yet to be ascertained if his interest in courting Kate met with the desired success.
+James Andrew, born 1765, son of Robert, was the miller at the nearby Barskimming Mill for many years, and it is yet to be ascertained if his interest in courting Kate met with the desired success.
 His family continued living and working at the mill until his grandson, also James, sold it to William Alexander.
 James was buried in the cemetery at Stair Parish Church with a cast iron memorial made by Smith's Patent Sun Foundry.